geobtaa/gin/docs/tutorials/05_web-services.md

 !!!
 Question
     Can you think of any drawbacks or reasons why it might be preferable to download, process, and manage your own data?

-For additional information about these services, navigate to the [glossary page](/glossary).

 ## Locating Services